tehom/firrtl-dbg/README.md

 firrtl-dbg-repl-name-history to that your current project pops up at the top of the history lists when calling firrtl-dbg.

+To change an input value, left-click on the button next to it.
+This only works for input values.
+To change how the value is displayed, eg to make it a boolean or an enum, hit Alt-Enter on the button.

 It doesn't support vpn scripts, but does support a native elisp script.
 Create it with firrtl-dbg-start-recording-script, do stuff in the main buffer, then firrtl-dbg-stop-recording-script when